-Sigurd was the shortest one in the entire Aquarian group—although she was still taller than any in the Piscese group—and was also the only one in the Aquarian group who was not wearing a fur cap.
+Sigrid was the shortest one in the entire Aquarian group and was also the only one in the Aquarian group who was not wearing a fur cap.
 Her light blonde hair was tied up into a bun, her eyes an ice blue, and her nose hooked and prominent.

-“Oh, don’t undersell yourself, Sigurd,” Alexei said with a light chuckle.
-“Sigurd here is from one of Aquarius’s special administrative regions.
+“Oh, don’t undersell yourself, Sigrid,” Alexei said with a light chuckle.
+“Sigrid here is from one of Aquarius’s special administrative regions.
 They operate under us, albeit a bit independently, so you’re in for a rare treat.
 She was born and raised in one of the mountainous tribes….
 Which mountain was it?
 Valdol?”

 There was tension there.
 How unpleasant.

 “Could it be that you’re from the Valkyrja Tribe?”
 Atienna interjected with a polite smile.
-“That is the main tribe that resides in the Valholl mountain rage, right?”
+“That is the main tribe that resides in the Valholl mountain range, right?”

-“Yes, I am from the Valkyrja Tribe,” Sigurd answered.
+“Yes, I am from the Valkyrja Tribe,” Sigrid answered.
 She studied Atienna for a moment before crossing her arms and looking away.
 “That is my home.”

-“T-That’s impressive,” Cvetka said after a beat, biting her red lips and tucking a dark lock of hair behind her ear.
+“T-That’s impressive,” Cvetka said after a beat, biting her lip and tucking a dark lock of hair behind her ear.
 “Not a lot of people know about our native special administrative territories.
 And when they do, they tend to only pay attention to our seaside ones.”

 “Thank you for the compliment, but I honestly only know about that because I am serving as Miss Chiamaka’s advisor,” Atienna explained genially.
 “I’m Atienna Imamu.”